 While samples offer a small quantity of paint, not everyone will use them up during the testing process.

 Before heading to your nearest recycling facility, consider using the samples up, so you get the most for your money.

 You may be able to use the paint in little craft or DIY projects which could be as simple as painting a picture frame, a wooden jewellery box or any other small accessory.

 If you have many colours, you could even consider creating a small mural with geometric shapes that will allow you to use up all the samples.
 Why not even try yourself at some artwork on a canvas?

 If you don’t have any use for the samples anymore, consider donating them to local schools, charities or recreation centres, who are usually always looking for creative supplies!

-I hope you’ve enjoyed this post and that you feel ready to tackle your next painting project!
+I hope you’ve enjoyed this post and that you feel ready to tackle your next project, whether that’s decorating a whole room, or covering your lounge walls with modern living room wallpaper.
 You can find all our other money-saving tips here.

 - 5 money saving ways for camping in summer or winter - 31st August 2021

 - Top reasons why you need business insurance - 3rd March 2021

 - Top 5 ways to save money on a bathroom refurbishment - 20th February 2021